50 Hyderabad farmers to take on Narendra Modi at Varanasi

 BJP candidate in Nizamabad constituency Aravind Dharmapuri had recently alleged some of the people who planned to file nominations in Varanasi were doing so at the behest of the ruling TRS.
 Some of them are not even farmers, he claimed.

-Nizamabad is represented by K Kavitha, daughter of chief minister K Chandrasekhar Rao, in the outgoing Lok Sabha.
+Nizamabad is represented by K Kavitha, daughter of Chief Minister K Chandrasekhar Rao, in the outgoing Lok Sabha.
 She is seeking re-election.

 -